NAPFA Group Disability Insurance FAQ's

 If you decide to switch to Plan B, medical underwriting will be required when you increase your benefits beyond the $6,000 Plan A maximum.
 This is why we advise you to lock in your insurability by choosing Plan B now even if you don’t yet need the higher benefit level.

-10. LTD-How do I calculate my monthly Long Term Disability benefits and premiums and enroll?
+10. LTD-How do I calculate my monthly Long Term Disability benefits and premiums?

 Once you have decided on Plan A or B, click the link to the plan page and use the “Get A Free Quote” button to calculate rates and benefits.
 “Apply Now” will take you to our secure, online application form.